groonga/groonga/doc/source/install/others.rst

 .. note::

-   If you install Apache Arrow manually, use the :ref:`install-others-configure-pkg-config-path` option.
+   If you install Apache Arrow manually, you need to the :ref:`install-others-configure-pkg-config-path` option.

 ``--disable-apache-arrow``
 ++++++++++++++++++++++++++